 Also known as “stuffed cabbage rolls”, these are a common Polish cuisine made from boiled cabbage leaves wrapped around minced pork or beef, onions, and rice or buckwheat – then baked in a creamy tomato sauce.
 They are commonly served at Polish festivals and weddings.
 There is an old tradition that the King of Poland fed his army Gołąbki before a battle in the 1450s outside of Malbork castle.
 Their victory against the Teutonic Order was attributed to the strength of the hearty meal!
 Take a bite of history and enjoy these incredible rolls made by volunteers from The Polonian Cultural and Pastoral Center based in Sacramento.

-This traditional meat and cabbage stew is also a National Polish dish and known as “hunter’s stew”.
+This traditional meat and cabbage stew is also a National Polish dish, and is known as “hunter’s stew”.
 Typical ingredients include sauerkraut, cabbage, onion, and various cuts of meat and sausages.
-Traditionally, Polish chefs would use what ever left-over meat they had in the kitchen, the more variety, the better.
+Traditionally, Polish chefs would use whatever left-over meat they had in the kitchen, the more variety, the better.
 Because of the savory flavor and seasonal availability of cabbage, this stew is popular during the winter in Poland, especially on the 2nd day of Christmas.
-Enjoy bigos at PolCa made available by volunteers from the Church of Nativity in San Francisco.
+Enjoy bigos at PolCa!

 Kotlety (Polish Pork Chops)

 Kotlety are a type of Polish pork cutlet that is lightly breaded and pan fried.
-The Polish pork cutlet schabowy dates back to the 19th century as seen in a few cook books at that time but has recently become more popular.
+The Polish pork cutlet, schabowy, dates back to the 19th century as seen in a few cook books at that time but has recently become more popular.
 Typical ingredients include eggs, oil, spices, pork tenderloin, breadcrumbs, and flour.
 You can try these crispy and tasty cutlets with potato salad and pickles served by DJ’s Bistro from Concord.